claytonwramsey/chess-engines-class/hw1/README.md

 standard library.
 To use it, simply execute `cargo run --release` in the terminal.
 It will give some reports on the performance of each function.
+**If you simply use VS Code's "Run" button over the main method, you will not get a fully optimized build (and therefore your results will be meaningless)**.

 ## Grading